|

-EXIT LAUGHING: How We Use Humor to Take the Sting Out of Death (May 2012)
+EXIT LAUGHING: How Humor Takes the Sting Out of Death (May 2012)

 In this upbeat, poignant, and sometimes hysterically funny collection, we are reminded of this: As much as we like to believe that we have full control of the circumstances of our lives—love, health, relationships—we do not.
 No matter how successful we are, how many books we have written or children we have launched, no matter how many business deals we’ve closed and illnesses or injuries we’ve overcome, life continues to remind us that the control we have fought so hard to attain can quickly slip away.
 And while many of us are able to regain that control, we cannot ignore the message that hovers out there, just beyond the coast of consciousness: Our bodies are for keeps.
 No matter what life brings us, we must forge ahead and celebrate life.